How Libbulletjme works

 Discrete time and collision detection

-Within a physics space, simulation occurs in discrete steps.
-While it’s possible to vary the time step from step to step, a fixed time step tends to yield more reproducible results.
+Within a physics space, simulation occurs in discrete steps of short duration.
+While it’s possible to vary these durations from step to step, a fixed duration (or time step) tends to yield more reproducible results.

 1. forward dynamics part one, to apply known forces and torques and predict the next position of each collision object,